flhofer/dell_TB16_firmware/README.md

 I've spent some time tweaking and fixing most issues with the Dock, particularly exploring different methods for flashing the firmware on non-Windows and non-Dell hardware.

 The Power button works only on Dell PCs, though.
-Is there a script somewhere that would also make it work on others?
+Is there a script somewhere that would make it work on others too?

 > [!Note]
 > This procedure also works for Dell TB15 (retired due to overheating issues - tested by @bovvski) and may work for the related models Dell WD15 (same dock, USB upstream) and Dell TB18DC (same dock, dual TB upstream), as they share most components.
 In any case, I'm not responsible for any damage caused by following these instructions.